-If you intend to visit any Arab country, you are likely going to come across many indignant people criticizing the so-called international community for being a mere self-serving interest group.
-No matter where you are, whether at street corners, cafes, recreational facilities, social clubs or at any political gathering, you will hear some people denouncing the iniquity of Obama foreign policy as much as they condemn the dormant United Nations (U.N.).
+If you intend to visit an Arab country, you will likely come across many indignant people criticizing the so-called international community for being a self-serving gathering of countries or an interest group.
+No matter where you will be, whether at street corners, cafés, recreational facilities, social clubs, or at any political gathering, you will meet many people denouncing the iniquity of Obama foreign policy and condemning the dormancy of the United Nations (U.N.).

-This new-sprung actuality, however, came up as a consequence of U.N.’s dereliction, inaction of the self-absorbed European Union, and, above all, in response to the substandard foreign policy of Obama administration.
-Actually, suchlike unreserved pattern of expression has emerged because Arab resentment is maxed out to unprecedented level.
+This new-sprung actuality, however, came up as a consequence of the U.N. dereliction, the inaction of the self-absorbed European Union, and, in response to the substandard foreign policy of Obama administration.
+Actually, this unreserved pattern of expression has emerged because Arab resentment is maxed out to an unprecedented level.

-Since the Syrian revolt as yet, Arabs and Muslims along with human rights advocates are unremittingly criticizing U.N.
+Since the Syrian revolt as yet, Arabs and Muslims along with human rights advocates are unremittingly criticizing the U.N.
 Security Council for being impotent to champion its human rights charter or, at least, to maintain regional peace—let alone world peace.
 Besides branding all dozy Arab leaders, Arabs openly mock much of Barack Obama, president of the foremost world-leading country.
-They see him—especially after Mr. Obama retreated from honoring his asserted red-line regarding the usage of chemical weapons on Syrian people—as a hesitant misleader who hides his frail resolving traits by delivering empty speeches and false ultimatums.
+They see him—especially after Mr. Obama retreated from honoring his asserted red-line about the usage of chemical weapons in Syria, as a hesitant leader who hides his frail leadership traits by delivering empty speeches and false ultimatums.